2024

 Released Spring 2016

-The sole wine produced in 2014, Yamhill Vineyard, is likely or soon at peak development in bottle, but will continue to drink well for another 2-4 years, as it evolves into full maturity.
-As of September, 2022, the wine is lively, fresh and vibrant with good intensity of aromatics, while a softness and subtle nutty character of flavors hints towards the freshness the wine aging consistently and slowly.
+The sole wine produced in 2014, Yamhill Vineyard, is likely or soon at peak development in bottle, but will continue to drink well as it evolves into full maturity.
+As of September 2024, the wine is surprisingly lively, fresh and vibrant with good intensity of aromatics, while a softness and subtle nutty character of flavors hints towards the freshness the wine aging consistently and slowly.

 Drink anytime.